Do you want to show or explore pre-existing, known, human-interpretable, categories?

-Assuming that it is reasonable to think in categories, and the goal is to show or explore objects/phenomena that fall into the same category; the way we use the visual variables will have a dramatic impact on how the scene is interpreted.
-The wrong use of the visual variables can hide existing categories, or mislead the viewer to identify categories that are simply wrong or do not exist.
-Insights gained from such an experience and the decisions that are made based on such insights are potentially costly.
-Thus, when we rely on visualizations to make inferences, it is important to be aware of the impact of visual variables.
-Below we feature examples based on two of them (color and shadows), and demonstrate how they might interfere with (categorical) recognition tasks.
+When t it is appropriate to categorize information, and a goal is to explore or explain if or how objects or phenomena that fall into a category, the way visual variables are used will have a dramatic impact on how a visualization is interpreted.
+Inappropriate use of visual variables can hide existing categories, or mislead by suggesting categories that are simply wrong or do not exist.
+Decisions or conclusions made based on misleading or wrong categorizations can be costly, so when we rely on visualizations to make inferences, it is important to be aware visual variables’ potential to mislead or misinform.
+Below we feature examples based on two visual variables, color and shadow, to demonstrate how they might interfere with categorical recognition tasks.

 Example 1 for categories (color): ‘Find the 7 differences’

 Below the same data are visualized using two mathematically equivalent color schemes (read more here), which have dramatically different perceptual consequences (source: Rogowitz & Treinish,1996, borrowed from here).
 Both maps show elevation categories, as marked by the legends, in meters above and below sea level.
 ‘Rainbow’ colors (left) obscure information, making it impossible to discern distance above and below sea level.
 In the right-hand panel, using a salient divergence point (sea-level) results in colors above and below sea level being dramatically different, allowing elevation categories to be easily and intuitively understood.